ariesunique/advent-of-code/README.md

 ## Day 13
 - I really like this one!!
 I had not solved a puzzle like this before (virtual origami)
 - Getting the final solution was really satisfying!!
+(EBLUBRFH)
   ![My Solution](docs/images/aoc2021_day13.png)

 ## Day 14